knative/docs/contributing/STEERING-COMMITTEE.md

 ## Delegated authority

 KSC may choose to delegate its authority to other committees as-needed.
-The committee currently recognizes this delegated authority
+The committee currently recognizes this delegated authority for:
-for:

 - Technical guidance is delegated to the [Technical Oversight Committee](TECH-OVERSIGHT-COMMITTEE.md).

 ## Committee Meetings

-KSC meets every two weeks or as-needed.
+KSC meets every two weeks, or as-needed.
+Meetings are held online.

-Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) meetings are not generally open the public.
+Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) meetings are held in private.

+Meeting notes are available to members of the knative-dev mailing list (link to be added).

-Questions and proposals for changes to governance are posted as issues in the [docs repo](https://github.com/knative/docs), and we invite your feedback there.
+Questions and proposals for changes to governance are posted as issues in the [docs repo](https://github.com/knative/docs), and the KSC invites your feedback there.
+See [Getting in touch](#getting-in-touch) for other options.

 ## Committee members

 Seats on the Steering Committee are held by an organization, not by the individual.

+The committee was created as the project was in its infancy, in order to tackle governance and overall project strategy.
+Because of the nature of the project and funding required, it was decided that strong corporate leadership was necessary for the project to ensure velocity.
+As the project grows and matures the KSC will, from time to time, consider if this policy should be changed.

-The current membership of the Steering committee is (listed alphabetically by name):
+The current membership of the committee is currently (listed alphabetically by name):

 | &nbsp;                                                   | Member         | Organization | Profile                                  |
 | -------------------------------------------------------- | -------------- | ------------ | ---------------------------------------- |